moh7/CarND-PID-Control-Project/README.md

 The final parameters that I used for the PID controller are: Kp = 0.12, Kd = 5.0 and Ki = 0.0.

+The performance the PID controller with these parameters can be seen in this [video](https://github.com/moh7/CarND-PID-Control-Project/blob/master/simulation.mov).

 ---
 ## Dependencies